Marcos-Fernando/AnnoTEP/README.md

 **Step 4.** When you access 127.0.0.1:5000 you will see a version of the AnnoTEP platform similar to the WEB version.

-* If you want to run tests, you can download the file `AtChr4.fasta` from the repository.
+* If you want to run tests, you can download the _Arabidopsis thaliana_ (Chromosome 4) file `AtChr4.fasta` from the repository.

 * The type of annotation and the results obtained are explained in section [Results Container](#results-container)